Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use: 'when a fresh substrate needs to absorb an existing directory tree' and provides guidance on options like --filter, --max, --dry-run.
-It contrasts with sibling tools but does not explicitly state when not to use this tool.
+The description explicitly states when to use this tool: 'when a fresh substrate needs to absorb an existing directory tree'.
+It provides guidance on optional parameters like --filter, --max, and --dry-run.
+It implies alternatives by mentioning single-responsibility composition, though it doesn't explicitly say 'do not use for single file ingest'.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.